 Or, complete the Online Risk Assessment Form and one of our cancer information specialists with contact you.

-If your LDCT is normal, you will be scheduled to repeat the scan in one to three years depending on your risk factors.
+If your CT scan is normal, you will be scheduled to repeat the scan in one to three years depending on your risk factors.
 We can help enroll you in smoking cessation programs and other cancer prevention initiatives.

 If lesions or nodules are found, you may undergo further tests and biopsy to determine whether it’s actually cancer, or have repeat CT scans at recommended intervals.
 These decisions are based on the size, character and number of nodules found.